What Do You Need to Know About Rear-End Collisions in Minnesota?

 • Fail to design, build, or maintain roads in a safe condition for all users; or

-• Fail to warn the public of temporarily unsafe conditions on roads within their jurisdiction or control.
+• Fail to warn the public of temporarily unsafe road conditions within their jurisdiction or control.

 An Automotive Manufacturer

 The company that built and sold either vehicle in a rear-end collision could also share in the fault for the accident.
-Under Minnesota law, you may hold automotive manufacturers strictly liable if defects in their products trigger a crash, such as if they design a car with a malfunctioning dangerous braking system.
+Under Minnesota law, you may hold automotive manufacturers strictly liable if product defects trigger a crash, such as if they design a car with a malfunctioning dangerous braking system.

 Generally, injured victims of Minnesota rear-end collisions can demand payment of two categories of damages from the at-fault party (or parties).